 The rabbit invader was a new challenge and my daughter and I found a few solutions.
 The first was to build a small door with chicken wire across the bottom of the front door.
 She would leave the door open on hot days (she had to), but the small drop in door did a pretty good job of keeping the rabbit out.

-Another solution was to think about what she kept on that bottom (and rabbit-accessible) shelf.
-Very soon young marigold plants found their way to the bottom shelf.
-Rabbits hate the smell of marigolds and are repelled by them.
-She is now growing a lot of marigolds.
+In Greenhouse 101, pest management is key to protecting your plants.
+One creative solution involved thinking carefully about what to keep on the bottom, rabbit-accessible shelf.
+Soon enough, young marigold plants found their way there.
+Rabbits hate the smell of marigolds and are naturally repelled by them, so now she grows a lot of marigolds.

 It’s Working